WONDER - Where Reality and Imaginary Collide

 Edie Jo Murray is a neuro-divergent practitioner with an obsession with digital sensory experiences and alternate realities.
 For Wonder, Edie brings insects and animals from the Herbert’s Natural History collection to life using Augmented Reality technology alongside animations.
 Uncover hidden creatures by scanning artworks throughout the exhibition, and explore ideas of digital replication and preservation.

 Julia Snowdin creates unexpected and unimaginable spaces for families and friends to come together for a shared experience of play and interaction within Light Pavilion.
 The light installation offers moments of magic and calm as patterns and colours spiral in an unexpected and unimaginable space.
 Captivating and alluring, Light Pavilion is for all audiences to watch, share and enjoy together, and leave with memories.
+Julia's work has been kindly supported by Arts Council England.

 Lucy McLauchlan’s large-scale monochromatic paintings have covered multi-story buildings across Europe, gigantic billboards in China, windows in Japan, huts in The Gambia, Detroit car parks and abandoned NYC subway tunnels.
 Taking imprints of the Herbert and its physical surroundings, she creates a form of documentation using canvases painted beyond the frame edge, and public murals in the city.